 Lack of rest makes a person fairly useless to anyone they wish to help.

-3. Exercise Helps When Stress is Taking Over
+3. Exercise Helps Me Keep Stress from Taking Over My Life

 Since we were spending the majority of our waking hours away from home, our morning walks got shorter and shorter.
 Eventually, we were simply walking the dog to end of the driveway each morning before rushing back to the hospital.